 So he is the top deputy, the Deputy Attorney General Sally Yates, a woman who signed one of those FISA warrants, by the way.

-First off, a uh thumb drive, a memory stick is handed to Bruce Orr according to these handwritten notes of the meeting, and it has all of Glenn Simpson's latest dirt on President Trump, the latest version of the dossier.
+First off, a thumb drive, a memory stick, is handed to Bruce Orr, according to these handwritten notes of the meeting, and it has all of Glenn Simpson's latest dirt on President Trump, the latest version of the dossier, all the things that the FBI has already committed to stop collecting, right?

-Because it fired Steele.
+Because they fired Steele.

 They come up with these different theories.

-But one of the most important things that occurs here is that Glenn Simpson for the first time is recorded in written notes saying I know who the source that Christopher Steele used to prove this or to come up with all of this collusion allegations.
+But one of the most important things that occurs here is that Glenn Simpson, for the first time, is recorded in written notes saying, I know who the source that Christopher Steele used to prove this or to come up with all of this collusion allegations.

 And he actually isn't in Moscow.